ucdrstdenis/ECS150-Project2/README.md

 For timer_handler, we can force the currently running thread to yield in order for another thread to be scheduled instead by calling uthread_yield().

 If the outputs for test 1-5 are the same while running preempt.c with our modifications, then we know our function implementations were successful, which they were.

+## Building / Running ##
+This program was compiled using the Linux gcc 6.3.1 compiler.

+To build, cd to the folder in a terminal.

+Then type `make` and let `Makefile` and `libuthread/Makefile` do the rest.

+After building, the tests 1 through 5 can be run by typing `./testX` where `X` represents the test number.

 # References #
 1. Operating Systems Principles and Practice (Chapter 4).